Interesting fact: reading is the best exercise for your brain!

 - Soupy Saturdays with the Pain and the Great One by Judy Blume

-Being set for reading and learning all summer long is a snap when you have a list to help you out!
-This summer reading list will have you covered this year.
-Go stalk your library (or stock your library, depending on what works best for your family) so you are ready to hit the ground running as soon as school ends for the year!
+Being set for reading and learning all year long is a snap when you have a list to help you out!
+This reading list will have you covered.
+Go stalk your library (or stock your library, depending on what works best for your family) so you are ready to hit the ground running!

 Does your family have any favorites that are not included on this list?
 If so, what are they?